mtb2718/cfr/README.md

 # Counterfactual Regret Minimization

-Minimal implementation of CFR to learn Nash equilibrium strategies for Kuhn poker and regret matching for Tic-Tac-Toe.
+Minimal implementation of CFR to learn Nash equilibrium strategies for Kuhn poker and regret matching for rock paper scissors.

 ## Output